Polish opera: Polish National Opera

-In 1833 Antionio Corazzi, an Italian from Livorno, built a new theatre for the National Opera in Warsaw.
+In 1833 Antonio Corazzi, an Italian from Livorno, built a new theatre for the National Opera in Warsaw.
 The house was opened with a performance of Rossini's The Barber of Seville.

 Stanisław Moniuszko

 Stanisław Moniuszko is regarded as the true creator of Polish national opera.
 His role in the Polish tradition is similar to that of Glinka in the Russian, Smetana in the Czech and Ferenc Erkel in the Hungarian.

 In 1837 Moniuszko returned to Poland after receiving his musical education abroad.
 Ten years later he wrote the famous Polish Romantic opera Halka.
 The first, two-act version had its premiere in Vilnius, and a second, four-act version was performed in Warsaw ten years later.
 The work is regarded as one of the finest Polish national operas.
 It is made up of musical forms from the Polish folk tradition - polonaises, mazurkas and dumkas - and was the first Polish opera to be "through-composed" (i.e. the entire libretto is set to music and there is no spoken dialogue).